yuzy2017/Literature-Notes/交换计划准备/PhD opportunity inquiry ---(related field).md

 Dear Prof. [PI's Last Name],

 I hope this message finds you well.
-My name is Zhuoyang Yu, and I am currently pursuing my PhD studies at National University of Singapore and pursued my master at ETH Zurich, working in the area of nonlinear integrated photonics.
+My name is Zhuoyang Yu, and I got my master degree in ETH Zurich and currently pursuing my PhD in NUS working with nonlinear optics with lithium niobate.
 I came across your group’s work on [🔁**Step 1: 提到对方代表作/方向**] and found it deeply inspiring.

 My current research focuses on nonlinear photonics using thin-film lithium niobate, including applications in EO modulators, frequency combs, and frequency conversion.
 This work has allowed me to gain solid experience in nanofabrication, on-chip optical design, and sample characterization.
 Many of the skills I have developed — from process flow planning to measurement and data analysis — could be directly related to the research directions in your group, such as [ **他们的研究方向**].